tomerh2001/git-crypt-pipe/SECURITY.md

 ## 8. Contact

-For any queries or concerns regarding this security policy, go f* yourself.
+For any queries or concerns regarding this security policy, eat a biscuit.